 How to File a Business Insurance Claim

-- Cameras Digital cameras provide a record of an event.
+- Cameras: Digital cameras provide a record of an event.
 A picture or video can help substantiate the facts in your written claim.
 Consider placing a digital camera in each of your company's vehicles.
-You should also consider providing cameras to clerks, managers, and foreman in your shipping and receiving department.
+You should also consider providing cameras to clerks, managers, and foremen in your shipping and receiving departments.
 Instruct your employees on how and when to use them.
 Surveillance cameras placed in building entrances, exits, and parking areas can document acts committed by vandals or thieves.
-Choose cameras that retain digital records for at least thirty days.
+Choose cameras that retain digital records for at least 30 days.

-- Uniform Written Reporting Forms Use uniform documents for reporting accidents or major incidents.
+- Uniform Written Reporting Forms: Use uniform documents for reporting accidents or major incidents.
 You can obtain standard forms from your agent or insurer.
-Make these forms available to your employees and instruct them how to use them.
+Make these forms available to your employees and instruct them on how to use them.

-As a general rule, you must notify your insurer of any accidents or claims as soon as practicable (as soon as possible) in order to qualify for coverage under a commercial insurance policy.
+As a general rule, you must notify your insurer of any accidents or claims as soon as possible in order to qualify for coverage under a commercial insurance policy.
 Thus, you should report incidents such as fires, auto accidents, thefts, weather damage, and third-party injuries to your insurer immediately.